tiycnd/capital-one-postgres/01/creating-tables.md

 ### Deleting tables

 To delete a table, use `DROP TABLE <tablename>`.
-If you want PostgreSQL to not throw an error if the table does not exist -- this is a nice thing to put at the top of a schema definition file -- use `DROP TABLE <tablename> IF EXISTS`.
+If you want PostgreSQL to not throw an error if the table does not exist -- this is a nice thing to put at the top of a schema definition file -- use `DROP TABLE IF EXISTS <tablename>`.

 ### References